The ruins of Nagasaki Medical College, Japan, 1945.

 The UW Libraries has many books dealing with the bombing of Hiroshima and Nagasaki at the end of World War II.
 See this list of recommended books on the topic.
 For a more comprehensive listing of sources on the bombings see the bibliography English Books on Hiroshima and Nagasaki.

-Additional books can be found by searching the UW Libraries Catalog for hiroshima and atomic bomb.
+Additional books can be found by using the terms hiroshima and atomic bomb in UW Libraries Search.